 The first step for an opioid dependent pregnant woman who wants help quitting is to find a medical detox program where she can safely start her recovery.
 The ultimate goal of the detoxification process is to stabilize the mother’s body as she gradually clears the last traces of drugs from her system over time.
 During this time, a team of detox professionals will assist her in managing withdrawal symptoms as they emerge.

 After detox, however, I recommend starting treatment in inpatient treatment because of the level of medical observation available.
 How long you stay in an inpatient program depends on a number of factors, such as your physical and mental health, the type of drugs abused, and how far along you are in your pregnancy.
 In some cases post-detox, you may be referred to an intensive outpatient program (IOP) or partial hospitalization program (PHP) that is open to treating perinatal substance abuse patients.

-Luckily, at Laguna Treatment Hospital in Orange County, our team is prepared to help treat pregnant women who are dependent on opioids.
+Luckily, the team at Laguna Treatment Hospital in Orange County is prepared to help treat pregnant women who are dependent on opioids.
 We have a fetal heart monitor, so we look at the health of the baby on a daily basis.
-Our team understands that the most important thing is for a mother to get care and help as soon as possible.
+Laguna understands that the most important thing is for a mother to get care and help as soon as possible.
 When a pregnant woman enters our facility, we are not only treating 1 person, we are treating 2, sometimes 3 people and it’s important that a mother has access to the resources she needs to safely detox from drugs or alcohol.

 As soon as a new mother is admitted at Laguna Treatment Hospital, she is seen by an obstetrician within 24 hours.
 Some women enter treatment without any previous prenatal care, so we make sure that their prenatal needs are addressed immediately.